 - Providing commentary and reaction quotes to industry news

-Journalists from your fields of work should be interested in you.
-However, for them to know why you need to communicate clearly and be consistent.
-Journalists don’t speak marketing language, so don’t use hyperboles or marketing jargon and don’t write as you would in an academic technology paper.
-Instead, write as an educated and interested outsider would write about you.
+- Pick the right style – Journalists don’t speak marketing language, so don’t use hyperboles or marketing jargons, but also don’t write as you would in an academic paper.
+Our advice: Write the way an educated and interested outsider would write about you.

 It’s also crucial to be realistic.
 Mainstream media coverage isn’t going to be achievable for many cleantech companies.
-If there isn’t going to be a regular stream of commercial developments to keep your name in the news, then achieving mainstream media attention shouldn’t be your PR focus.
-But if that’s the case, then it’s okay.
-Receiving mainstream coverage isn’t the only way of achieving your vision for the world – it depends on what your commercial goals are.
+If you know that a regular stream of commercial developments keeping your name in the news will not be possible, then achieving mainstream media attention shouldn’t be your PR focus.
+However, receiving mainstream coverage isn’t the only way of achieving your vision for the world – it depends on what your commercial goals are.
 If your audience primarily consults trade media, it may be perfectly sufficient to focus on receiving coverage there.

 The importance of PR storytelling

 To effectively nail the art of PR storytelling, you need to craft your story around your vision.
-One of our clients where this is clear for all to see is Danfoss Editron.
+One of our clients where this is demonstrated perfectly is Danfoss Editron.
 The company’s entire business strategy is built around the ambitious yet inspiring goal of ending pollution by electrifying traditionally heavy-duty industries.
-All of our PR activities for the company reinforce this vision and message.
-In press releases, we always set the scene by including facts about the emissions produced by a country, region or sector, as well as mention the anticipated carbon emission savings the project will make.
+All our PR activities for the company reinforce this vision and message.
+In press releases, we always set the scene by including facts about the emissions produced by a country, region or sector, and mention the anticipated carbon emission savings the project will make.
 Additionally, in press releases and articles we make sure to highlight the benefits of Danfoss Editron’s technology compared to its competitors, as well as the wider benefits electrification can offer, such as improving air quality.